The contribution from small scales on two-point shear analysis: comparison between power spectrum and correlation function: Introduction

 Moreover, different physical effects manifest differently in the two domains.
 For example, Terasawa et al.~\cite{terasawa2025equivalencegalaxyangularcorrelation} highlighted that the impact of primordial non-Gaussianity (PNG) is compact in harmonic space, producing a characteristic signature at low multipoles.
 In real space, however, the same effect spreads across both large and small angular scales, creating degeneracies with other parameters such as $S_8$.
 This illustrates that one domain can be more sensitive to a given effect than the other, depending on the scale cuts applied.
 Consequently, analyzing data in both spaces provides complementary information and is crucial for mitigating degeneracies and biases.

-In recent years, galaxy weak lensing surveys have generally reported systematically lower values of $S_8$ compared to the Cosmic Microwave Background (CMB).
-Surveys such as DES-Y3 \cite{blue_shear} and KiDS-Legacy \cite{kids-legacy} have alleviated this so-called $S_8$ tension with Planck 2018, each through different methodological choices.
-In contrast, the HSC-Y3 cosmic shear analysis still exhibits a mild discrepancy at the $\sim 1.5\sigma$ level.
+In recent years, galaxy weak lensing surveys have generally reported systematically lower values of $S_8$ compared to the Cosmic Microwave Background (CMB). \ryotext{Surveys such as DES-Y3 \cite{blue_shear}, KiDS-Legacy \cite{kids-legacy} and re-analysis of HSC-Y3 \cite{CDJ_2025b} have alleviated this so-called $S_8$ tension with Planck 2018, each through different methodological choices. }

 Terasawa et al.~\cite{terasawa2024exploringbaryoniceffectsignature} (T24 hereafter) showed that dark matter-only model extending the two-point correlation function (2PCF) analysis to the smallest available angular scales in HSC-Y3 (down to $\theta = 0.28$ arcmin) yields an $S_8$ constraint consistent with the official results~\cite{li2023hsc}.
 As an analysis that neglects baryonic feedback is expected to bias the inferred $S_8$ low, one should expect that there is no strong sign of feedback in HSC data, and/or it is not relevant given our current precision.
 Garcia-Garcia et al.\cite{Garc_a_Garc_a_2024} (GG24, hereafter) analyses with the HSC-Y1 power spectrum seems to say the opposite: there is very strong feedback in HSC-Y1 data, according to their model for baryonic suppression.

 It should be noted that the analysis of T24~was carried out exclusively in real space, leaving open the question of its robustness when translated to harmonic space.
 The goal of this work is then to explore the relation between real- and harmonic-space analyses when extending the scale cuts, and to assess the impact of incorporating more flexible baryonic feedback models in the HSC Year 3 weak lensing data.